-The attached information document has been submitted by the Secretariat in relation to agenda item 19.
+This information document has been prepared by the Secretariat in relation to agenda item 32 on Implementation of the Convention relating to captive-bred and ranched specimens.

 A Guide to the application of CITES source codes

 First edition: February 2017.